whamcloud/Online-Help/docs/Install_Guide/ig_ch_16_appD_getting_help.md

 Run chroma-diagnostics on any of the servers that you suspect may be having problems, and on the server hosting the Manager for Lustre\* software dashboard.
-Chroma-Diagnostics generates a compressed tar.lzma file that you should attach to your JIRA ticket when you create it.
+Chroma-Diagnostics generates a compressed tar.lzma file that you should attach to your JIRA ticket.
 To run chroma-diagnostics:

 1. Log into the server in question as Admin.
 Admin login is required in